 As of November 2022, Northampton Area Pediatrics has temporarily paused accepting new patients outside of newborns.
 We need to take this time to ensure we are giving our current patients the care they need.

 How to Register to Become a New Patient

 Choosing the right pediatrician for your child is one of the most important decisions you will make.
 By selecting Northampton Area Pediatrics, you can feel confident and comfortable that you have made the best decision.

-Our practice works together to build life-long relationships between our staff and our patients by consistently providing families with compassion, excellence, and value.
+Our practice works together to build life-long relationships between our staff and our patients by consistently treating families with compassion and maintaining excellence in clinical care.
 To fulfill this mission, we are committed to:

 - Listening to our young patients and their families whom we are privileged to serve.

 - Guiding our patients along a path of optimal health and wellness.

 - Continually pursuing excellence at all levels through continuing education.

 We work hard to ensure that your child receives prompt medical care in a comfortable, child-friendly office setting.
 To help expedite the first appointment, we ask that you please have any prior medical records, including immunization records, sent to our office at least 48 hours in advance.
 Please arrive a few minutes early to complete paperwork regarding your family medical history, your child’s medical history and insurance information.

 The Importance of Having a Primary Care Provider